 Report a problem

-When a streetlight fault is reported, we aim to send a lighting inspector to the light within the next five working days to assess what work is required.
+When a streetlight fault is reported, we aim to send a lighting inspector to the light within the next 10 working days to assess what work is required.
 If the light needs a replacement bulb, we will arrange for a maintenance team to visit as soon as possible.

 Some streetlight faults need to be repaired by an electricity company; in these cases it will often take longer for repairs to be carried out.

 Where a streetlight column needs replacing, we prioritise those in the worst condition first and try to combine similar works together.

 As a result of a successful bid for green funding we’re also replacing all of the old low pressure sodium lanterns (the orange street lights) with new LED lanterns.

 The new LEDs will be pre-set to dim down between the hours of 10pm and 7am unless there is a history of night-time accidents in the area.